iCrew Entity Descriptions

 If a member only serves as a coxswain, you can update their profile to indicate that they are only a coxswain.
 Look for the Coxswain only checkbox at the bottom of the member's profile.

-Set a Rower's Proficiency Level and Boat Size Permissions
+Set a Rower's Skill Level and Boat Size Permissions

-If your club allows members to reserve boats and oars for independent rowing, you can match rowers to appropriate boats by setting a rower's proficiency level on their profile.
-For example, if you have a skinny racing single in your fleet, you can specify that the boat requires a rower with advanced proficiency.
-And you specify each rower's proficiency on their profile.
-A rower's proficiency must be equal to or better than the boat's setting or the shell will be not be offered to the rower when they go to make a reservation.
+If your club allows members to reserve boats and oars for independent rowing, you can match rowers to appropriate boats by setting a rower's skill level on their profile.
+For example, if you have a skinny racing single in your fleet, you can specify that the boat requires a rower with an advanced skill level.
+And you specify each rower's skill level on their profile.
+A rower's skill level must be equal to or better than the boat's setting or the shell will be not be offered to the rower when they go to make a reservation.

 To quickly change settings for members for a particular team, use the Member Profiles tile on the Teams tab.
 Watch the following short video to learn more.